 After a mesh is created in cgx, it needs written to a file for use with the solver.
-Likewise, several boundary conditions and loads can be written to files (see also "How to connect independent meshes", "How to define loads and constraints" and "send").
+Likewise, several boundary conditions and loads can be written to files (see "How to connect independent meshes", "How to define loads and constraints" and "send").
 These files need to be added into the control file for later use in ccx.
 Additional commands, material description and so on must be added with the help of an external editor.
+Existing fields like a pressure distribution or temperatures my be mapped from one mesh to another.
+Please see "How to map loads" how to do that.

 After the analysis is completed, the results can be visualized by calling the cgx program again in an independent session.
 The program is primary controlled by the keyboard with individual commands for each function.
 Only a subset of commands which are most important for post-processing is also available through a pop-up menu.
 Shaded animations of static and dynamic results, the common color plots and time history plots can be created.
+The outer faces can be switched off to make inner structures like a cavity visible or certain faces may be displayed in a transparent manner.
 Also, a cut through the model can be done which creates a section and it is possible to zoom through the model.

 Skilled users might include their own functions.
-For example someone may need his own functions to manipulate the result-data or he may need an interface to read or write his own results format (see also "call").
+For example someone may need his own functions to manipulate the result-data or he may need an interface to read or write his own results format (see "call").

-Both the pre- and post- processing can be automated in batch-mode (see also "How to run cgx in batch mode").
+Both the pre- and post- processing can be automated in batch-mode (see "How to run cgx in batch mode").

 The program searches the home directoy for a file named ".cgx".
 The commands written there will be exected during startup.
-The user might store there "menu" commands which link user written command files to the menu.
+The user might store there "menu" commands which link user written command files to the menu or other personal settings.